averisitservice/EduNest-Api/README.md

 - (Optional) Razorpay `key_id` / `key_secret` if you plan to wire up `RazorpayConfiguration`
 - (Optional) Cloudinary credentials (`cloud-name` / `api-key` / `api-secret`) for file uploads when `is-live=false`
 - (Optional) AWS S3 credentials + bucket for file uploads when `is-live=true`
+- (Optional) Firebase service account JSON on the classpath if you need push notifications to work

 ## Configuration